Public events

 Amsab-ISG - Ghent

-The exhibition Chilean Popular Resistance with Needle and Thread showcased the work of women of missing prisoners under the Pinochet regime, who depicted their lives and traumas by embroidering colorful arpilleras .
+The exhibition Chilean popular resistance with needle and thread showed the work of women of missing prisoners under the Pinochet regime, who depicted their lives and traumas by embroidering colorful burlap.

 Poster Expo We have never been the Turks